dagargo/elektroid/docs/installation.md

 ## Installation

 As with other autotools project, you need to run the following commands.
-If you just want to compile `elektroid-cli`, pass `CLI_ONLY=yes` to `./configure`.
+If you want to skip the build of either the CLI or the GUI, pass `BUILD_CLI=no` or `BUILD_GUI=no` to `./configure`.

 ```
 autoreconf --install